-Program Requirements: To receive an Associate of Arts and Science Degree in Liberal Arts - Humanities Specialization, you must complete a minimum of 62 credits with a grade point average of 2.00 or better.
+Program Requirements: To receive an Associate of Arts and Science Degree in Liberal Arts - Humanities Specialization, you must complete a minimum of 61 credits with a grade point average of 2.00 or better.
 The following outline represents a typical order of courses taken by full time day students.
 Part-time and/or evening students may take courses in any desired sequence, except for hyphenated courses or others requiring prerequisites in the Course Descriptions section in this Catalog.

 Humanities and Fine Arts Elective: The core of this program consists of a requirement that students complete at least two humanities courses in addition to two sophomore literature courses.
 Further, students must take at least two courses in fine arts.
 The combination of the humanities and fine arts requirement is intended to promote an understanding of the connections between humanities disciplines and the arts.
 Students may continue to explore these connections by using the liberal arts elective requirement of six credit hours to pursue greater depth in the fine arts or humanities.
-Again, selection of courses should be based on the students' interest and the demands of their intended transfer institution
+Again, selection of courses should be based on the students' interest and the demands of their intended transfer institution.

-First Sen Lecture Hours Lab Hours Course Credits
+Lecture Hours Lab Hours Course Credits

+First Sem ester

 SDV 100 College Success Skills 1 0 1

 ENG 111 College Composition I 3 0 3

-MTH 151 Math for Liberal Arts I Natural Science Course 3 0 3
+MTH 151 Math for Liberal Arts I 3 0 3

-With Lab 3 3 4
+Natural Science Course With Lab 3 3 4

-Approved Computer Elective Health & Wellness Elec.
-3 0 3 2
+Approved Computer Elective 3 0 3

+Health & Wellness Elec.
+1

-Total 16
+Total 15

-Second S emester
+Second Se emester

 ENG 112 College Composition II 3 0 3

-MTH Approved Transfer Level M Natural Science Course ath 3 0 3
+MTH Approved Transfer Level Math 3 0 3

-with Lab 3 3 4
+Natural Science Course with Lab 3 3 4

 Social Science Elect.
 I 3 0 3

 1 History Requirement I 3 0 3

 Total 16

-Third Se nester
+Third Sen nester

-2 Humanities Requirement I 3 0 3-4
+Humanities Requirement I 3 0 3-4

-3 Literature Requirement I 3 0 3
+Literature Requirement I 3 0 3

-Liberal Arts Elective I 3 3 0 3 3
+Liberal Arts Elective I 3 0 3

 Social Science Elective II 3 0 3

 1 History Requirement II 3 0 3

 Total 15-16

+Fourth Se mester

+- Humanities Requirement II 3 0 3-4

+- Literature Requirement II 3 0 3

+- Liberal Arts Elective II 3 0 3

+- Fine Arts Elective I 3 0 3

+Fine Arts Elective II 3 0 3

 Total 15-16

-Fine Arts Elective II 3 0 3

-Fine Arts Elective I 3 0 3

-Liberal Arts Elective II 3 0 3

-Requirement II 3 0 3

-3 Literature

-2 Humanities Requirement II 3 0 3-4